 Where does the handle start, and where does it end?

 Notice the shadow.

-You can see that there are a lot of things to think about even is the subject is simple like a coffee mug.
+You can see many things to think about, even if the subject is simple, like a coffee mug.

-After today you will be looking at things a little different.
-You will be look through eyes of an artist.
+After today you will be looking at things a little differently.
+You will be looking through the eyes of an artist.
 You will notice and study every little detail that most people take advantage of.

-The more you practice this on a daily basis the more natural it will become.
+The more you practice this daily, the more natural it will become.